CURENT/andes/docs/source/tutorial.rst

 In addition, ``andes selftest`` implicitly calls the code generation.
 If you are using ANDES as a package in the user mode, you won't need to call it again.

+Option ``-q`` or ``--quick`` (enabled by default) can be used to speed up the code generation.
+It skips the generation of :math:`\LaTeX`-formatted equations, which are only used in documentation and the interactive mode.

 For developers, ``andes prepare`` needs to be called immediately following any model equation modification.
 Otherwise, simulation results will not reflect the new equations and will likely lead to an error.

-Option ``-q`` or ``--quick`` (enabled by default) can be used to speed up the code generation.
-It skips the generation of :math:`\LaTeX`-formatted equations, which are only used in documentation and the interactive mode.

-Option ``-i`` or ``--incremental`` can be used to further speed up the code generation during model development.
+Option ``-i`` or ``--incremental``, instead of ``-q``, can be used to further speed up the code generation during model development.
 ``andes prepare -i`` only generates code for models with modified equations.

 andes run